gbrsoos/8WeekSQLChallenge/Week 1: Danny's Diner/Solution.md

 | 5| C		  | ramen         | 3      |

 ### Question 6: Which item was purchased first by the customer after they became a member?
+In the `join_date` CTE, after joining `dannys_diner.sales` and `dannys_diner.members`, I used ROW_NUMBER() to give a unique `row_number` to each purchase by each `customer_id` and filtered the purchases to only query where the `order_date` is bigger than the `join_date`.
+In the outer query afterwards, I only filtered to show the cases where the `row_number = 1`, so the first purchase after becoming a member.
+C is not present here, since they never became a member.

 ```sql
 WITH join_date AS(
 	SELECT